tinamayswinkels/7-day-photography/_docs/b-7-Day-Challenge/day-7.md

 Today we're going to teach you a little bit about shutter speed, aperture, and ISO.

-The goal for this lesson is not for you to master manual photography in 15 minutes&nbsp;

-— I’m going to help you understand some of the terminology that you hear thrown around and give you a sneak peak into a whole new world of creativity.
+The goal for this lesson is not for you to master manual photography in 15 minutes — What we are going to do is help you understand some of the terminology that you hear thrown around and give you a sneak peak into a whole new world of creative photography.

 ## How a camera works